Nicotine Addiction: Signs, Causes, Treatment Options, And Prevention Strategies

 The behavioral effects of nicotine addiction are:

-- Spending so much time obtaining, using, or recovering from nicotine use, often at the expense of other activities and responsibilities.
+• Investing excessive time in obtaining, using, or recovering from nicotine comes at the expense of other activities and responsibilities.

-- Difficulty abstaining from nicotine despite previous attempts to quit, often due to the reinforcing nature of nicotine addiction and environmental triggers.
+• Struggling to abstain from nicotine despite previous attempts to quit results from the reinforcing nature of addiction and environmental triggers.

 What Are The Effects Of Nicotine On The Brain?